LamaAni/MatchPattern/README.md

 1. `?` - Match single char (any)

 ### Regex
-A regex pattern will must start with `re::`, anything after that will not be modified, i.e.
+A regex pattern must start with `re::`, anything after that will not be modified, i.e.
 ```python
 "re::^.my[:].*$" -> r"^.my[:].*$"
 ```